JackCSheehan/obsidian-tweaks/README.md

 ## Obsidian Tweaks
 A collection of small CSS snippets for Obsidian.

 Obsidian is a markdown editor designed to act as a personal knowledge base and note-taking software.
 Obsidian is great, but it has a few quirks that make using certain features of it (the slideshow plugin, for example) a bit frustrating.
 Luckily, Obsidian has native support for adding custom CSS to any part of the program.
-This repository is as a collection for CSS files that I've written to enhance my Obsidian experience.
+This repository is as a collection of CSS files that I've written to enhance my Obsidian experience.

 You can check out Obsidian [here](https://obsidian.md/).